 M&A in AI: How IT Services Firms Can Stay Ahead Through M&A

-How to Value an IT Services Company
+Key considerations when valuing an IT Services Company

 IT services are a fragmented industry with plenty of diversity.
 Smaller companies compete for clients and talents with multi-billion dollar players.
 Some companies utilize a wide technology stack, while others focus on integrating a single vendor’s software.